-Mount Saint Vincent University In-Course Bursaries are applied to student's accounts for January of each year (applications are open during the month of October).
+Mount Saint Vincent University In-Course Bursaries are applied to students' accounts for January of each year (applications are open during the month of October).
 Any student registered in a Mount Saint Vincent University credential program may be eligible to apply.
 Awards ranging from \$100 to \$2000 are made according to established and documented financial need.
 Students are required to submit a detailed financial disclosure application and supporting documents.
-For further information, contact the Financial Aid Office at 902-457-6351.
+For further information, contact the Financial Aid Office at Financial.aid@msvu.ca

-Completed In-Course Bursary applications must be received by the Financial Aid Office by 4:00 p.m. on November 4, 2022.
+Completed In-Course Bursary applications must be received by the Financial Aid Office by 4:00 p.m. on November 3, 2023.

-Named Bursaries
+Endowed Bursaries

 Mount Saint Vincent Endowed Bursaries are awarded as part of the In-Course Bursary program.
-Students are considered for these named bursaries based upon their In-Course Bursary applications, no separate application is required.
+Students are considered for these endowed bursaries based upon their In-Course Bursary applications, no separate application is required.